Leibo-Liu/Benchmark-miRNA-disease-2019/README.md

-prediction_conbined.xlsx----------The prediction scores of the top predictors and the combined predictor, in HMDD v2.0 format Max_Min data----------the Max_Min normalized predcition results of 36 predictors Sigmoid data----------the Sigmoid normalized predcition results of 36 predictors Yuanshi data----------the original  predcition results of 36 predictors Z_score data----------the Z_score normalized predcition results of 36 predictors
+prediction_conbined.xlsx----------The prediction scores of the top predictors and the combined predictor, in HMDD v2.0 format Max_Min data----------the Max_Min normalized predcition results of 36 predictors Sigmoid data----------the Sigmoid normalized predcition results of 36 predictors Original data----------the original  predcition results of 36 predictors Z_score data----------the Z_score normalized predcition results of 36 predictors

 Announcements: when you run the code, you need to pay attention to setting the correct file path.